HarshCasper/Rotten-Scripts/All_Crypto_Price/README.md

 ## To run the code
 - Clone the folder
-- Inside the folder open cmd and do *npm install*
+- Inside the folder open command line and run
-- run *node cryptoprice.js*
+- npm install
+- node cryptoprice.js

 ## Output
 You will see the cryptocurrency name and live price as output